nicklafferty/craftycody/content/crochet/persephone-from-lore-olympus.md

 +++
-date = ""
+date = 2022-06-03T05:00:00Z
-description = "New crochet pattern alert!" draft = true image = "/uploads/persephone-crochet-pattern-header.png"
+description = "New pattern alert!" image = "/uploads/persephone-crochet-pattern-header.png"
 slug = "persephone-crochet-pattern"
 tags = ["pattern", "crochet"]
-title = "Persephone from Lore Olympus"
+title = "Persephone from Lore Olympus Crochet Pattern"

 +++
 About a month ago, I told a good friend of mine that I was going on a short trip and wouldn't be around for our weekly movie night.
 She asked if I had read or heard of [Lore Olympus](https://www.webtoons.com/en/romance/lore-olympus/list?title_no=1320&page=1).
 I told her I got ads for it but didn't really know what it was about let alone read it.